ocueye2/heretothere/README.md

 It allows you to upload files and retreve them via a code to easily. solving the problem of how to transfer your files from one device to another.
 I made it because all of the options eather have ads, only work on the lan, or cost on a subscription basis.
 A nas also seems overkill for a problem like this.

+> [!CAUTION]
+> HereToThere is not desined to be super secure
+> The pasword recall system is easy to predict currently and if forwarded to the wan,
+> Anyone could acsess any file you upload. please take a zero trust aproch to using if you forward this to the wan.

 ## To Run

 (This is desined to be run on linux)